 Awards are based on athletic achievement, participation and mental attitude.
-Participation requirements are based on the following minimums:
+Participation requirements are based on the following minimums to be considered for a varsity letter:

 BASEBALL (B) Play in 50% of regular season innings.
 Pitchers - appear in 33% of games played.